Liimanarina: History

 the creaky sound a door makes when opened.
 In 1989 Finnish punk record label Bad Vugum released Liimanarina's debut six-song EP, Maailman Tylsin Vittumaisuus ("The Most Boring Fuck-Up in the World"), jocularly called by its initials, "MTV".
 Around the same time, Pauke and Puhuu recorded and released a record under the name Keuhkot ("Lungs"), and Puhuu soon left Liimanarina to focus on Keuhkot as his primary project.
 In a 2001 interview, Puhuu described Liimanarina's sound and his reasons for leaving, saying:

 My songs were too progressive for Liimanarina's tastes.
 It was frustrating to always make toilet-level music, to use only tape-recorder mics.
 For the drummer, it was only one rhythm—we called it 'the idiot-bastard rhythm.'

 Liimanarina released two more six-song EPs through Bad Vugum—1990's Juutalaiset ("Jewry") and 1992's Läntinen Pornokatu 25 B 13 ("25-B West Porn Street #13").
 That same year American label Sympathy for the Record Industry included Liimanarina on a compilation of Bad Vugum bands called If It Ain't The Snow It's The Mosquitos, which brought the sound of the band to U.S. audiences for the first time.
 These recordings caught the ear of the staff at Drag City Records in Chicago, who released an LP and CD in 1995 comprising "studio versions" of many songs previously heard on the Liimanarina's EPs.
 Dubbed Spermarket, the album's title appears on the front cover as "supermarket" but with the letter "u" blotted out and often appears as "S#PERMARKET" or "S*PERMARKET" in print.
 Liimanarina frontman Olli Pauke explained:

 The whole point of the title was to pinpoint what a non-existent line there is between commercialism and prostitution today.
 Just take one letter off the name of the place, where everybody does their everyday shopping and it turns into something resembling a knocking shop.

 Spermarket received extensive college radio airplay in the United States and ranked as the number one record of the year by Northwestern University station WNUR.
 Within a year of its release, Spermarket sold just over 1,200 copies and the label had paid the band a little more than $1,000 in royalties.
 Liimanarina had hoped to tour the United States in 1997, but Drag City did not have the funds to support them at the time.
 The group broke up soon thereafter.

 Reunion and reissues

 Liimanarina reformed in 2010 with a newly recorded 10-inch album on the small vinyl record label Temmikongi and gigs to support it.
 Bad Vugum soon compiled the band's three EPs for re-release on LP and CD.
-Recorded from the original vinyl, the songs on these reissues include surface noise heard on copies the 7-inchs from which they were taken.
+Recorded from the original vinyl, the songs on these reissues include surface noise heard on copies the 7-inches from which they were taken.
 The band has continued to perform and release material on a number of small labels.